bitnami/charts/bitnami/redis-cluster/README.md

 tls.certCAFilename="ca.pem"
 ```

-> **Note TLS and Prometheus Metrics**: Current version of Redis Metrics Exporter (v1.6.1 at the time of writing) does not fully support the use of TLS.
-By enabling both features, the metric reporting pod may not work as expected.
-See Redis Metrics Exporter issue [387](https://github.com/oliver006/redis_exporter/issues/387) for more information.

 ### Sidecars and Init Containers

 If you have a need for additional containers to run within the same pod as Redis (e.g. an additional metrics or logging exporter), you can do so via the `sidecars` config parameter.
 Simply define your container according to the Kubernetes container spec.